ToxicStarfall/persistent-settings/README.md

 <br>

 > [!NOTE]
-> Disabling and re-enabling the plugin may fix any errors which occur while saving, importing, or viewing files.
+> Disabling and re-enabling the plugin may fix any errors related to saving, importing, or viewing files.

 <h2>Features</h2>
 <h4>Saving and Importing</h4>